GranolaDaniel/Shopify-Backend-Developer-Intern-Challenge/README.md

 - Ability to delete objects in bulk
 - Warning for deletions that cause CASCADE behavior.
 I.e. deleting a product which in turn removes all associated inventory should alert the user first.
 - Paginate the lists that show items.
 Currently all items are fetched from the DB at once, which would result in long load times as the number of rows increases.
+- Filters on the item view pages to allow users to narrow down lists by things like price, types of inventory, etc.